bakgaard/Stories/AdrexTheEngineer/Chapter1.md

 "Why not just use wands with magic missiles?"
 Adrex asked at last.

 Morenfein scratched himself on his nose bridge as he closed his eyes.
-"Yes, we considered that."
+"Yes, we considered that.
-"But the sorceress and wizards at our disposal informed us that making these will be quite costly, and would take a few weeks... just to make one."
+But the sorceress and wizards at our disposal informed us that making these will be quite costly, and would take a few weeks... just to make one."
 He made a deep inhale before he continued:
 "And we would like a lot of them - something we can... mass-produce, so to speak."